Forensic Psychology - Main Campus

 - The RISE-UP Program (Hampden County Sheriff’s Department) - This is a unique integrated learning experience that combines female residents in the Western MA Recovery & Wellness Center with undergraduate students from Bay Path University in a positive, collaborative learning environment.
 The program focuses on students and offenders working together on issues related to self-esteem, relationships, and addiction.

 - Book Club with Incarcerated Youth (DYS/Center for Human Development) - Students participate in a book club with adjudicated incarcerated male youth at the Community Adolescent Treatment Program, a DYS funded juvenile justice program.

 - Community Accountability Board (Hampden County Sheriff’s Department) - Students actively participate in the Community Accountability Board meetings, a restorative justice program that helps offenders gain insight into the consequences and effects of their actions as the first steps towards making amends with the community prior to release.

 - Neighborhood Watch (Hampden County Sheriff’s Department) - Students attend community meetings that include law enforcement, task forces, community members, and the Sheriff’s Department as they combine efforts to combat crime through the sharing of information and community involvement.

 - Addiction Services (Hampden County Sheriff’s Department) - Students will have an opportunity to participate in activities geared towards addiction and recovery.
 Students may participate in the Western MA Parent Support Group, Phoenix House groups (drug and alcohol treatment for adults), or attend monthly Massachusetts Organization for Addiction Recovery meetings.

-- What ethical considerations must be considered when the legal system, criminal justice system, and the mental health system are all involved with a case?
+- Explore ethical considerations that arise when the legal, criminal justice and mental health systems are involved in a case